Why We Are So Easily Offended

 I wrote a post a couple of days ago about how annoying Social Media has been lately.
 If you haven’t read it, you ought to.
 As a follow up to that post, I have a question to ask you: Have you noticed how easily offended we have become?

 Let’s try it out.
-I’m not going to say anything offensive in this paragraph, but tell me if you do.
+I’m not going to say anything offensive in this paragraph, but tell me if you get offended.
 It’s offensive to be a Christian, and people are offended by Christians.
 It’s offensive to be American and americans are offended by people being american.
 It’s offensive to eat meat.
 It’s offensive to drink cow’s milk.
 Those are some of the easy ones to talk about.
 I don’t even want to mention the others because I don’t want people to be distracted by them.

 Why are we offended by silly things like milk and meat now?
 I think it boils down to this one thing: truth.

 That has all changed.
 Now we define truth, morality and reality within ourselves.
-We decide who we are and who we are want to be.
+We decide who we are and who we want to be.
 When we make a stand on something, we are doing so because we are that thing.
 Whatever the issue is, it’s not just a battle of ideas, it’s personal.

 This is one reason why absolute truth is so important.
 Without it, we are at the mercy of the most popular idea of the time.
 Without it, we are at war with each other.
+Without it, everyone is left to decide what truth is for themselves.

 With absolute truth, we are at the mercy of truth and the God who created it.
 And He is a God who loved us enough to send his Son to walk in Grace and Truth.
-He is a God who sent His son to die to pay the ransom for my sins and to restore me into the likeness His son.
+He is a God who sent His son to die to pay the ransom for my sins and to restore me into the likeness of His son.

 Why is it good?
 Because, let’s say someone breaks into your house, steals your stuff and harms your family.
 You go to the trial, only to hear the defendant say that he was only doing what he thought was his right.
 And it just so happens that the jury and judge agree with him.
 He was doing what he thought was his right.
 It doesn’t matter how it affected you, because it is what was right for him.